 If your main question is, "Can I still order Frostline Kits," please skip to Page Bottom for the latest on this mysterious subject!

 If your main interest is in finding MODERN companies which can supply you with the fabrics and down that you need for outdoor sewing projects, click here to visit my page about that important subject, which also includes my "Essay on Down," re: the origins, care and storage of down gear!
 Next, if you've got a piece of gear that needs quality repairing, please click here to visit the page that I've compiled about that important subject!
-And the following page also includes information about sleeping bag temperature ratings and an Essay about the nature and nuture of Down.

 For a brief summary of Frostline Company History, skip to here.